Tasty Recipes for the Home Cook

 6. Add vanilla wafer, coconut flakes, and pecans.
 Mix until well incorporated.

-7. Pour batter in pan and bake for about 1 hour 10 minutes.
+7. Pour batter into the pan and bake for about 1 hour and 10 minutes.

 8. Allow to cool on a cooling rack for 45 minutes before unmolding.
-Working your way around the cake, slide a thin blade knife down as far as you can between the cake and the pan to release the cake from the wall.
+Working your way around the cake, slide a thin blade knife down as far as possible between the cake and the pan to release the cake from the wall.
 Repeat for the inner circle of the bundt pan.
-Invert onto a plate and give it a couple of good taps to unmold.
+Invert it onto a plate and give it a couple of good taps to unmold.

 9. For the glaze:

 10. Place all ingredients in a medium saucepan on medium heat.
-Cook, stirring until bubbly and thickened (about 15 minutes).
-Allow to cool slightly before glazing cake.
+Cook and stir until bubbly and thickened (about 15 minutes).
+Allow to cool slightly before glazing the cake.

 11. Using skewers, poke holes all over the cake.
 Spoon glaze onto the cake.